 As a result of the Company's global operating activities, the Company is exposed to market risks from changes in foreign currency exchange rates and variable interest rates, which may adversely affect its operating results and financial position.

 When deemed appropriate, the Company minimizes its risks from foreign currency exchange rate and interest rate fluctuations through the use of derivative financial instruments.
 The principal market in which the Company executes its foreign currency contracts and options and interest rate swaps is the institutional market in an over-the-counter environment with a relatively high level of price transparency.
 The market participants are typically large commercial banks.
-The foreign exchange forward contracts and options and interest rate swaps are valued using broker quotations or market transactions and are classified within Level 2 of the fair value hierarchy.
+The foreign exchange forward contracts and options and interest rate swaps are valued using broker quotations or market transactions.